 Note: All time frames listed below are EST unless stated otherwise.

-Q: I can’t get the episode to play.
+Q: I can’t get any of your releases to play.
 What do I do?

-Q: When will the next Jojo blu-ray volume be released?
+Q: When will the next episode of Jojo be released?

-Q: Why don’t you guys typeset the sound effects in Jojo?
+Q: Why don’t you guys typeset the sound effects?

 A: It would take way too long and is beyond the skill level of our typesetter.
 Our focus is on editing and we don’t feel like delaying the episode for something that isn’t necessary to the viewing experience.
 One thing that’s helpful to know is that in addition to the sound effect appearing on screen, the actual sound it would make plays at the same time, so you aren’t missing anything by being unable to read them.
 They’re there to add visual flair.

-A: Since parts of Part 1 and 2 do not match our current high standards, we’ve decided not to release a batch unless we rework every episode at a later point in time.
-You can find an unofficial batch on BakaBT, however.
-Just keep in mind we were still getting our feet wet and the editing and general quality control aren’t nearly as good as in those episodes as they are now.
+A: Since parts of Part 1 and 2 do not match our current standards, we’ve decided not to release our own batch unless we rework every episode at a later point in time.
+Because the original torrents for our release are dead, we’ve decided to share this option since it’s better than nothing.
+Just keep in mind we were inexperienced at the time we began subbing Jojo and did not have rigorous quality assurance practices in place like we do now.